RaphHaddad/blog/content/post/demystifying-software-versioning.md

 version of the code.

-Whilst there is a degree of determinism when a specific code version is compiled into a package to be executed, there are several scenarios which may affect the behaviour of the package itself.
-That is: the same code version may be compiled into two or more packages over time that behave differently on the same deployment target.
-Although this scenario is rare, the possibility of it occurring is present.
+Whilst there is a degree of determinism when a specific code version is compiled into a package to be executed, there are situations which may affect the behaviour of the package itself.
+Although these situations are rare, the possibility of them occurring is present.
 Several variables may change a package's (created from the same code) behaviour including (amongst others):

 - Compiler version;
 - Dynamic Configuration changes;
+- Changes in external dependencies;
 - The use of random numbers for certain algorithms within code (such as a cryptographic seed); and/or
 - Other intermittent issues that may occur in the compilation phase.